nvie/rule-of-law/README.md

    easy to find.
 4. Proactive monitoring.
-Since these rules are self-validating, we can periodically run them as checks against real production data and alert as soon as a counterexample is found.
+Since these rules are self-validating, we can periodically run them as checks against real production data and alert as soon as a counter example is found.
 5. Test cases.
 By running the rules as part of the CI / testing phase, you can catch broken assumptions as they happen.
 6. Guide code reviews.
 Because the rules are explicitly stored and versioned